aws-samples/aws-get-started-workshop/content/01-dev/03-reference/02-controlling-builder-team-access.md

 ### Service Control Policies (SCPs) Walkthrough {#scps}

-These are the SCPs you created and initially associated with the `development-standard` OU:
+These are the SCPs you created and initially associated with the `workloads-dev` OU:

 * [`example-infra-scp-vpc-core.json`](/code-samples/02-scps/example-infra-scp-vpc-core.json)
 * [`example-infra-scp-vpc-boundaries.json`](/code-samples/02-scps/example-infra-scp-vpc-boundaries.json)